r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 possibly accidentally added files to the installation directory, so to `c:\rtools43` by default).

-One might use a standalone installation of Msys2 and use the toolchain from the tarball (as described later in the text).
+Instead of installing Rtools43 (via the installer), one might use a standalone installation of Msys2 and use the toolchain from the tarball (as described later in the text).

 Also, one may upgrade the Msys2 part of Rtools43 by `pacman`: